HassanSherwani/Assignment_DS/README.md

-# Set-up the PostgreSQL and jupyter for data engineering test
+# Set-up the PostgreSQL and jupyter for test

 The repo contains a set-up for a PostgreSQL database which contains some demo POS data.
 Further a and jupyter notebook server is configured which can be started to use notebooks.